-Windows 11 has arrived, and with it Microsoft has implemented a host of changes to how we use Windows.
+Windows 11 is officially rolling out, and with it Microsoft has implemented a host of changes to how we use Windows.
 One of the more frustrating differences is how much more work it now takes to make anything other than Microsoft Edge your default web browser.

 So if you don't want to use Edge on your new Windows 11 PC, get ready to dig through menus to change a bunch of finicky settings, because whereas you could simply change your default browser in Windows 10 by swapping out Edge for whatever you wanted, Windows 11 requires you to change the default application for each file type.